emberjs/rfcs/text/0000-record-data.md

 This will allow us to rationalize internal ED APIs, establish clearer internal boundaries, allow experimentation by addon authors, and create a path for internal ED experimentation.

-You can think of Model Data as a layer that can receive JSON api payloads for a record, apply local changes to it, and can be queried for the current state of the data.
+You can think of Record Data as a layer that can receive JSON api payloads for a record, apply local changes to it, and can be queried for the current state of the data.

 Examples of things this would enable:

-1) By shipping a custom ModelData, EmberDataModelFragments can implement a large part of their funcionality without relying on private apis.
+1) By shipping a custom RecordData, EmberDataModelFragments can implement a large part of their funcionality without relying on private apis.
 Spike at [model fragments](https://github.com/igorT/ember-data.model-fragments/tree/igor/model-data)

-2) A spike of Ember Data backed by Orbit, can be implemented as an addon, where most of the work is in implementing a Model Data backed by Orbit.
+2) A spike of Ember Data backed by Orbit, can be implemented as an addon, where most of the work is in implementing a Record Data backed by Orbit.
 Spike at [data-orbit](https://github.com/igorT/data-orbit/tree/orbit-model-data)

-3) By using an ES6 class for Model Data implementation, this brings us closer to an Emberless Ember Data running.
+3) By using an ES6 class for Record Data implementation, this brings us closer to an Emberless Ember Data running.

 4) If you needed to implement a GraphQL like projection API, Adapters and Serializers would be enough for the loading data, but currently there is no good place to handle client side data interactions.
-ModelData would make it much easier to have a GraphQL ED addon
+RecordData would make it much easier to have a GraphQL ED addon

 5) Certain apps and models have a large amount of read only data, which is currently very performance heavy to implement in ED.
-They could use a read only fast model data addon, which would enable a large perf win.
+They could use a read only fast record data addon, which would enable a large perf win.

 6) Experimenting with schemaless approaches is currently very hard in ED, because internal models encode assumptions of how attributes and relationships work.
-Having a swappable ModelData would make it easier for us to implement schemaless approaches in addons.
+Having a swappable RecordData would make it easier for us to implement schemaless approaches in addons.

-7) By having Model Data fully expressed in JSON API apis, the current state of the store becomes serializable.
+7) By having Record Data fully expressed in JSON API apis, the current state of the store becomes serializable.

-By designing a public interface for ModelData that dosen't rely on any other part of EDs current system, we can use ModelData as the main building block around which we can refactor the rest of ED.
+By designing a public interface for RecordData that dosen't rely on any other part of EDs current system, we can use RecordData as the main building block around which we can refactor the rest of ED.

 ### Detailed design